danvk/aoc2024/README.md

 ## Day 5

 Part 1 was fiddly and annoying.
 I missed the "ignore all rules mentioning a number not in the input."
 Part 2 was a head scratcher for a moment, until I realized you could sort by the number of required predecessors.
 I guess there's no transitivity in these rules?
 This could have been harder!

+## Day 6

+How do you write one char to stdout?
+Does Elixir have a `Set` type?
+GitHub copilot is mega-unhelpful here, giving me recursive `loop` constructs that don't work.